 Gothic Opera was founded in 2019 by sopranos Beatrice de Larragoiti, Charlotte Osborn and Alice Usher, and became a registered charity in 2020.
-The company specialises in performances of rarely-seen 19th-century operatic works that take inspiration from the uncanny and eerie atmosphere of Gothic fiction.
+The company specialises in performances of rarely-seen operatic works that take inspiration from the uncanny atmosphere of the Gothic and supernatural.

 Click here to read Alice's article in Opera Now about the inspirations and goals that brought the company to life.